pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 ## Gaining Access

 We want to understand your amazing project and help you get up and running with the data set.
-When you subscribe to this data product, we will need to approve your subscription request.
+When you [subscribe to this data product][product page], we will need to approve your subscription request.
 Please outline your use case in the request and allow a few days for review.
 We may send a follow up email before confirming your request.